mindspore-ai/docs/tutorials/training/source_en/advanced_use/custom_debugging_info.md

 You can also define your own metrics class by inheriting the `Metric` base class and rewriting the `clear`, `update`, and `eval` methods.

-The `accuracy` operator is used as an example to describe the internal implementation principle.
+The `Accuracy` operator is used as an example to describe the internal implementation principle.

-The `accuracy` inherits the `EvaluationBase` base class and rewrites the preceding three methods.
+The `Accuracy` inherits the `EvaluationBase` base class and rewrites the preceding three methods.

-The `clear` method initializes related calculation parameters in the class.
+- The `clear` method initializes related calculation parameters in the class.
-The `update` method accepts the predicted value and tag value and updates the internal variables of accuracy.
+- The `update` method accepts the predicted value and tag value and updates the internal variables of Accuracy.
-The `eval` method calculates related indicators and returns the calculation result.
+- The `eval` method calculates related indicators and returns the calculation result.

-By invoking the `eval` method of `accuracy`, you will obtain the calculation result.
+By invoking the `eval` method of `Accuracy`, you will obtain the calculation result.

-You can understand how `accuracy` runs by using the following code:
+You can understand how `Accuracy` runs by using the following code:

 ```python
 x = Tensor(np.array([[0.2, 0.5], [0.3, 0.1], [0.9, 0.6]]))